 In Canada, tourism was a growing industry and a leading economic driver.
-As the country's fifth largest sector, tourism was responsible for \$105 billion in GDP, 1 in 10 Canadian jobs, and 225,000 small and medium-sized businesses across Canada.
+As the country's fifth largest sector, tourism was responsible for \$105 billion in GDP, 1 in 11 Canadian jobs, and 225,000 small- and medium-sized businesses across Canada.

-But now due to the COVID-19 pandemic, Canada's tourism economy is in crisis and employs over half a million fewer Canadians than it did this time last year.
+But now due to the COVID-19 pandemic, Canada's tourism economy is in crisis and employs 521,300 fewer Canadians than it did this time last year.
 While some Canadian sectors have experienced a small degree of recovery, Canada's tourism economy has remained stagnant.